sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 However, note that this is unrelated to the minimal requirements for a source installation of the Sage distribution: Sage 9.2 is still able to build on a system that only provides Python 2.x or Python 3.5 or older.
 In this case, the SageMath distribution builds its own copy of Python 3.

-=== Support for Python 3.8 added ===
+=== Support for Python 3.6 and 3.8 added ===

 Sage 9.2 has added support for Python 3.8 in [[https://trac.sagemath.org/ticket/27754|#27754]].

+Sage 9.2 has also added support for Python 3.6.
+This allows Sage to use the system Python on some older Linux distributions that are still in widespread use in scientific computing, including `centos-8` and `fedora-{26,27,28}` (although Python 3.7.x packages are also available for these).
+See [[https://trac.sagemath.org/ticket/29033|#29033]] for more details.

-Hence, Sage 9.2 conforms to [[https://numpy.org/neps/nep-0029-deprecation_policy.html|NumPy Enhancement Proposal 29]] regarding Python version support policies.
+Hence, Sage 9.2 conforms to (and exceeds) [[https://numpy.org/neps/nep-0029-deprecation_policy.html|NumPy Enhancement Proposal 29]] regarding Python version support policies.

-If no suitable system Python, version 3.7 or 3.8 is found, Sage installs its own copy of Python 3 from source.
+If no suitable system Python, version 3.6, 3.7, or 3.8 is found, Sage installs its own copy of Python 3 from source.
 The version of Python shipped with the Sage distribution has been upgraded from 3.7.3 to 3.8.5.

 === For developers: Using Python 3.6+ features in sagelib ===